Nanomechanical damping via electron-assisted relaxation of two-level systems: TLS-electron interaction

 Let us consider a possible microscopic mechanism of TLS relaxation to the electron bath: for an excited TLS of energy splitting $\varepsilon$ to relax to its ground state, tunneling must occur, which leads to a re-arranging the local atomic configuration and thus to a modification of the local Coulomb potential.
 An incoming electron with wavevector $\textbf{k}$ will be sensitive to such a potential landscape change within a radius given by the typical screening length $\lambda$ of the medium.
 This leads to an excitation transfer between the TLS and the electron.
 The Hamiltonian (\ref{Hamiltonian_TLS_el_pos}) effectively captures this scenario: rewritten in the TLS energy basis,

 which makes TLS transitions appear when electrons are (inelastically) scattered.
-The transition amplitude associated to e.g. an absorption event and involving an incoming electron of wave vector k writes, assuming state $|q,\eta\rangle$ is intially unoccupied:
+The transition amplitude to a state of wavevector $q$ associated to e.g. an absorption event and involving an incoming electron of wave vector $k$ writes, assuming state $|q,\eta\rangle$ is intially unoccupied:

 Using Fermi's Golden Rule, taking into account both absorption and emission, we thus obtain the relaxation rate of a TLS with energy splitting $\varepsilon$ to the electron ensemble:

 where $\langle...\rangle_T$ denotes thermal average over the electron reservoir at thermal equilibrium.
 Applied to the matrix element (\ref{matrix_element}) squared, it makes the product $f(E_k)[1-f(E_q)]$ appear, where $f(E)=1/[\exp([E-\mu]/k_BT)+1]$ is the Fermi-Dirac distribution of the electron bath at equilibrium with temperature $T$ and chemical potential $\mu$.
 Going to the continuum limit and introducing the (single-spin) electronic density of states (DoS) $n$, one obtains: